MJKWoolnough/jslib/README.md

 ## <a name="casefold">casefold</a>

-The casefold module provides a simple unicode case-folding function.
+The casefold module provides a simple Unicode case-folding function.

 |  Export  |  Type  |  Description  |
 |----------|--------|---------------|